shazi4399/shazi4399/README.md

 ### Hello,shazi 👋

-- :orange_book: Focusing on MPC && Private Computing &&
+- :orange_book: Focusing on Cryptography && Private Computing
 - :hammer: Creator of applications and frameworks
 - 🌱 Learning ML and DL
 - :meat_on_bone: Meat lover